Welcome to our Sibford Gower Parish Council (SGPC) Home Page.

 The Freedom of Information Act requires every public authority to have a Publication Scheme, and to publish information covered by the scheme.

-This Home Page follows the Model Publication Scheme for public authorities published by the Information Commissioner’s Office (ICO) and contains links to relevant documents that we publish under this scheme.
+This Home Page follows the format of the Model Publication Scheme for public authorities published by the Information Commissioner’s Office (ICO) and contains links to relevant documents that we publish under our SGPC Publication Scheme.

-The new Sibford Gower Parish Council aims over time to improve our website, and to add further relevant information but, if you have any suggestions for information you would like to see published, please let us know via our Parish Clerk.
+The Sibford Gower Parish Council aims to improve our website over time, and to publish further relevant information but, if you have any suggestions for information you would like to see published, please let us know via our Parish Clerk.